Actors Studio (TV series)

 Actors Studio is an American television series that was hosted by Marc Connelly.
 It originally aired on ABC from September 26, 1948 to October 26, 1949 and then on CBS from November 1, 1949, to June 23, 1950.
 It was one of the first series to be picked up by a network after being cancelled by another network.
+CBS departed from its own precedent when it took the World Video-owned series.
+Until then it had not shown any sustaining programs that were not owned (at least partially) by CBS.